-In addition to this, students who are identified as Potential High Achievers are invited to join the "Symposium" which meets half termly.
-Staff are invited to run seminars for the symposium on a subject of their choice that will challenge our potential high achievers to consider different ways of thinking and subject matter that falls beyond the normal school curriculum.
+In addition to this, students who are identified as 'Academic' Exceptional Performers are invited to join EP Programme including, but not limited to, extra academic opportunities, further reading, mentoring, trips, competitions and the extended lecture series which is held fortnightly.
+Junior member of the EP programme attend sessions fortnightly looking at their ability to think critically and produce project work on their own choice of topic.
+Staff are invited to run seminars on a subject of their choice that will challenge our Exceptional Performers to consider different ways of thinking and subject matter that falls beyond the normal school curriculum.